 What Is Sales Coaching?

-Sales coaching is the process of developing and mentoring a salesperson through one-on-one relationships with a manager or peer.
-An effective coaching program helps reps self-diagnose deficiencies, enabling reps to take greater ownership of their performance and improve their outcomes.
+ales coaching is the process of evaluating and mentoring a salesperson one-on-one to improve sales performance and drive consistent sales success.
+An effective sales coaching programme led by sales leaders and managers helps sellers self-diagnose deficiencies, enabling sellers to take greater ownership of their performance and improve their outcomes.

 As the role of a salesperson has shifted from “seller” to “trusted advisor,” coaching engagements have become increasingly important.
-This process of development allows reps to grow soft skills, such as communication or negotiation, which are difficult to master in a traditional classroom or online scenarios, but necessary to delivering a modern buying experience.
+This process of development allows sellers to grow soft skills, such as communication or negotiation, which are difficult to master in a traditional classroom or online scenarios, but necessary for delivering a modern buying experience.

 Why Is Sales Coaching Important?